divyanshchg007/fresh-convective-cloud-detection/README.md

     - data_dir
     - savepath

-Adjust the paths in the 'filenamegen' function and 'savepath' variable.
+Adjust the paths in the 'filenamegen' function and the 'savepath' variable.

 ## Contributing